Fujifilm X-A5 vs Nikon D5300

 |Nikon D5200« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Nikon D5200|

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the X-A5 and the D5300 have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Nikon D5300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.